xLinkix/NodeMcu-Smart-RGB-W-Controller/README.md

 Your Wifi password should not contain only "0"!

-D1 and D2 are safe pins.

 Pins:
-D1 Red
+D1 Red      Safe Pin
-D2 Green
+D2 Green    Safe Pin
 D3 Blue

 D5 White